Cloth stretched and hung on a tenter, origin unknown

 As for me, there are various reasons for the painful anxiety.
 I left my last job knowingly and resolutely.
 It was no longer a good fit.
 In my next job I wanted more.
 Why?
 First and foremost is that I feel young and vital and want to contribute to something important.
 Secondly I want to stay “in the main stream” and to leave a lasting mark on this earth.
 I want to be proud of the contributions I make to the commonweal in the places I live: whether it is Baltimore, Maryland, New Haven, Connecticut, Portland, Oregon or some other place.

 Those who are great inventors or the founders of organizations are gifted with creative juices or entrepreneurial spirit.
 Those passions are prerequisites to the lonely job of being there first.
-I have chosen a different path by seeking out established companies, non-profits, or schools to make my contributions.
+Choosing a different path takes courage.
+It is a solitary path to seek out non-profits, or schools to make my contributions.
 As a candidate for my desired place of employment, the prospective employer holds the cards.
 These days, they keep these cards very, very close to the vest.
 There are few ways to tactfully look over their shoulders for a glimpse at their hand for any Aces.
 We are dangling by our resumes and our shirttails and our shoe laces.
-We are walked around, poked and prodded, picked over and examined.
+MWe are walked around, poked and prodded, picked over and examined.
 To further butcher the metaphor, instead of pulling a card from our sleeves, we are uneasily suspended, arms and legs spread, like Da Vinci’s nude male model on a scaffold.
 And we feel grateful for the opportunity to hang thus exposed.
 What’s with that?

 Part of the gratitude comes from getting any type of feedback from our potential employer whatsoever.
 We apply for a job, on line or via the mail, and we hear nothing back.
 Zip.
 Zero.
 Nada.
 The etiquette of the polite rejection letter is lost in the maelstrom of applications.
-Wow, there I go with another mixed metaphor.
+Wow, there goes another mixed metaphor.